-I'm Julie, and I run Global Grey - the website where this ebook was published and offered as a free download.
+I'm Julie, the woman who runs Global Grey - the website where this ebook was published.
 These are my own formatted editions, and I hope you enjoyed reading this particular one.

 If you have this book because you bought it as part of a collection - thank you so much for your support.